01 of 05

 The Benefits of Growing Herbs in Pots

 Herb container gardens are the best.
-I love growing herbs in containers because they’re beautiful, they give you great bang for your buck and many are easy to grow.
 It is also convenient.
 Even if you have miles of property and gardens galore, it is really great to be able to step out your door and pick a handful of fresh herbs from a beautiful container garden.
-Besides, when I’m cooking dinner it’s often dark, and rather than rooting around my garden wearing a headlamp, it is much easier to turn... on my porch light and go out to my pots and snip some fresh herbs.
+It is much easier to turn on my porch light and go out to my pots and snip some fresh herbs.

 You can grow almost any herb in a container and most are very easy.
-However, herbs can have different water requirements, and some are more finicky than others, so be sure to put herbs that require similar care in the same pot.Continue to 2 of 5 below.
+Herbs can have different water requirements, and some are more finicky than others, so be sure to put... herbs that require similar care in the same pot.Continue to 2 of 5 below.

 02 of 05

 You can grow as many types of herbs in one container as you want, as long as you make sure that all the herbs in a single pot share the same sun, water, and soil preferences.
 For example, rosemary likes it hot and dry while parsley needs steady moisture.
 They wouldn’t be perfect in the same pot.

 Don’t be shy about using herbs as decorative elements in any container garden.
 They can look fantastic and provide a great texture and scent mixed with annuals or... perennials.
 Again, just be sure to pair them with plants that have the same requirements for light and water.Continue to 3 of 5 below.